-Strategic: Moderate Siemens Nederland N.V. is prepared to take moderate risks to realize its ambitions in the Dutch market.
-Operational: Very low to moderate Siemens Nederland N.V. has a very low appetite to risks such as Reputation, Customer, HSE, Business Continuity or Information Security.
-Due to the very nature of part of its business it may have a moderate appetite for project management risks for some of its projects (such as new technology or complexity).
-Financial: Very low There is only very low appetite and need to enter into financial risks.
-Compliance: None Siemens Nederland N.V. requires full compliance with all applicable national and international laws and regulations.
+Siemens Nederland N.V. is prepared to take moderate risks to realize its ambitions in our markets but has a very low appetite to risks that would negatively impact our Reputation, Customers, HSE, ESG (Environmental, Social & Governance), Business Continuity or Information Security.
+Due to the very nature of part of its business it may have a moderate appetite for project management risks which apply to a certain type of projects (such as new technology).
+Siemens Nederland N.V. requires full compliance with all applicable national and international laws and regulations.
+Governance, Assurance and Risk Management are all key elements of Siemens' risk and internal control system.